faizi2810/IceBreaker/README.md

-# icebreaker
+Icebreaker Application Built Using LangChain
-Ice breaker built using langchain
+Developed two agents: one for locating users on LinkedIn and another for finding users on Twitter.
-Implemented two agents one for finding users on LinkedIn and second one for finding users on Twitter Implemented a tool
+Created a custom tool to support and enhance the functionality of these agents.